-- (c) Prior to approving a school's application to receive public funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16. - (d) The Agency shall maintain a register of all approved schools and distinguish whether an approved school is currently eligible or ineligible to receive public tuition.
+- (c) Prior to approving a school's application to receive public tuition funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16. - (d) The Agency shall maintain a public register of all recognized and approved independent schools, and distinguish whether an approved independent school is currently eligible or ineligible to receive public tuition.